In Massachusetts, auto insurance companies must offer full glass replacement with a $0 or $100 deductible for cracked windshields.

 Once you have paid the deductible, your insurance company will cover the remaining cost of a cracked windshield for Massachusetts drivers.

-If you are unsure if you are currently covered for a broken windshield, check your car insurance policy to see if you have glass breakage coverage on your policy and your choice for a deductible.
+If you are unsure if you are currently covered for a broken windshield, check your car insurance policy to see if you have glass breakage coverage and your choice of deductible.
 Choosing a $100 deductible over a $0 deductible will usually result in a slightly lower premium.

 Massachusetts is usually lumped together with “zero deductible” or free windshield replacement states (Florida, Kentucky and South Carolina) because insurers must offer policyholders a zero deductible for glass coverage, but this doesn’t mean you can’t choose a higher deductible if you want one.

-According to the Massachusetts Division of Insurance, there is no actual regulation or law in the Commonwealth that requires waiving the glass deductible if you have chosen to have one with your car insurance policy.
+According to the Massachusetts Division of Insurance, no actual regulation or law in the Commonwealth requires waiving the glass deductible if you have chosen to have one with your car insurance policy.

 How much does it cost to replace a windshield?

-According to Glass America, a windshield repair/replacement company, the cost to replace a windshield ranges from $100 to $1,500 with the average cost of around $250.
-The cost can go up dramatically for newer luxury cars that are loaded with advanced safety features.
+According to Glass America, a windshield repair/replacement company, the cost to replace a windshield ranges from $100 to $1,500, with an average cost of $250.
+The cost can go up dramatically for newer luxury cars loaded with advanced safety features.

-If you are not carrying glass replacement or comprehensive coverage, you may have to cover the cost of replacing your windshield out of pocket.
+If you do not have glass replacement or comprehensive coverage, you may have to pay the cost of replacing your windshield out of pocket.

 Learn if insurance pays for your cracked windshield